Pasanda: Ingredients and preparation

 Pasanda was originally made with leg of lamb or goat flattened into strips, marinated, and fried in a dish with seasoning.
-In Pakistan, Pasanday is usually made from pot roast beef fillets flattened into strips.
+In Pakistan, pasanday is usually made from pot roast beef fillets flattened into strips.
 In the present day, pasanda is also made with chicken and king prawns; in each case, the process and ingredients remain generally the same.

-After the meat is cut and flattened, it is placed in a marinade consisting of yogurt, chili powder, and numerous spices and seasonings, which commonly include cumin, peppercorn, cardamom, and garlic.
+After the meat is cut and flattened, it is placed in a marinade consisting of yogurt, chili powder, and numerous spices and seasonings, which commonly include cumin, black pepper, cardamom, and garlic.
 After a few hours of marination, the meat is placed in a saucepan with the other ingredients that make up the "pasanda" itself—onions, coriander, chillies, and sometimes cinnamon or black pepper—then fried for 30 minutes to an hour.
-The dish may be garnished with tomatoes or almonds (in which case it is known as badaam pasanda).
+The dish may be garnished with tomatoes or almonds as badaam pasanda.
 It is often served with white rice or naan on the side.